SimonScholz/simonscholz.github.io/content/tutorials/keycloak-admin-api/index.md

 Then enter a realm name, e.g., `Simon` and click on `Create`.

-## Create a service account
+## Create a client with service account roles

-In order to access the Keycloak admin API, you need to create a service account.
+In order to access the Keycloak admin API, you need to create a client with `service account roles` authentication flow.
 Therefore you need to login to the admin console and navigate to the `Simon` realm and then to `Clients` and click on `Create client`.

 ![Create client button](./create-client-button.png)